 Hidden Costs of Building a New Home

 First-time homeowners are often startled when they begin to recognize the hidden costs of owning their own homes.
-There are many one-time start-up costs to building your first home—furniture, lawn and garden equipment, window treatments, internet and media wiring.
-And home ownership comes with ongoing monthly expenses that can catch you off-guard if you're not prepared for them—expenses such as homeowner's insurance, property taxes, and lawn-care services.
+There are many one-time start-up costs to building your first home, such as furniture, lawn and garden equipment, window treatments, and Internet and media wiring.
+And, home ownership comes with ongoing monthly expenses that can catch you off-guard if you're not prepared for them—expenses such as homeowner's insurance, property taxes, and lawn-care services.
 If you've been a renter up to now, these expenses can be a shocking surprise.